 Damico’s communication strategy focused on these three key areas:

-Michelle Damico Communications turned to PR Newswire (a Cision Company) to send out Doyle’s launch news release announcement.
+Michelle Damico Communications turned to Cision and PR Newswire to send out Doyle’s launch press release announcement.

 Damico used the following PR best practices to maximize the value of this tactic:

 By sending the release to Cision Distribution by PR Newswire’s network, which includes more than 4,500 websites and nearly 3,000 media outlets, Damico made impressive improvements to online visibility.
 This initiative kicked off a spike in traffic to ManageYourFinancialLife.com and BarnesandNoble.com and Amazon.com.
 As an add-on to the newswire distribution, the press release was emailed directly to a targeted microlist of personal finance reporters. (click to tweet)

 Add rich multimedia content to your press release

 “When writing a story, members of the media want all the information they need in one centralized location,” said Damico.
 “That includes book information, photographs, graphics, and book review snippets so that journalists have easy access to downloadable, high-quality content.”